CoMelSinger: Discrete Token-Based Zero-Shot Singing Synthesis With Structured Melody Control and Guidance: Conclusion

 Singing voice synthesis (SVS) aims to produce expressive vocal performances from structured musical inputs such as note pitch, duration, and lyrics.
 Compared with text-to-speech (TTS), SVS presents unique challenges, including a wider pitch range and sustained phonation, which demand fine-grained melody modeling.
 Figure~\ref{fig:SVS_compare} illustrates the evolution of representative SVS architectures, from continuous-feature pipelines to end-to-end models and, more recently, discrete codec-based frameworks.
 Early SVS systems relied on unit-selection synthesis (e.g., VOCALOID~\cite{kenmochi2007vocaloid, bonada2007synthesis}) or statistical approaches based on hidden Markov models (HMMs)\cite{saino06_interspeech}.
 With the advent of deep learning, SVS models increasingly adopted a two-stage architecture—comprising an acoustic model followed by a vocoder—including XiaoiceSing\cite{lu2020xiaoicesing}, DeepSinger~\cite{ren2020deepsinger}, and Sinsy~\cite{hono2021sinsy}.
 Subsequent advances incorporated generative adversarial networks (GANs)\cite{chandna2019wgansing, huang2022singgan} to enhance timbre realism, while more recent work using denoising diffusion probabilistic models (DDPMs)\cite{liu2022diffsinger, zhao2024sintechsvs} has achieved further gains in fidelity and temporal coherence.
 In parallel, end-to-end systems such as VISinger 1/2~\cite{zhang2022visinger, zhang2022visinger2} have been developed to generate waveforms directly from musical scores without relying on explicit intermediate features.

 Inspired by the success of discrete token modeling in TTS~\cite{wang2023neural, wang2024maskgct, du2024cosyvoice}, recent SVS studies have explored token-based representations to improve generalization.
 TokSing~\cite{wu2024toksing} employs a non-autoregressive Transformer conditioned on lyrics and pitch embeddings to predict discrete acoustic tokens.
 HiddenSinger~\cite{hwang2025hiddensinger} integrates a diffusion-based decoder guided by discrete pitch and semantic tokens, achieving high-quality synthesis.
 Make-A-Voice~\cite{huang2023make} unifies speech and singing synthesis through a shared discrete representation, but uses a relatively small proportion of singing data and does not incorporate prompt-based in-context learning.
 Consequently, it lacks explicit melody conditioning and provides limited flexibility in zero-shot singing scenarios.
-In contrast, our approach introduces melody inputs and improved melody control in prompt-based conditioning, enabling more accurate and controllable zero-shot singing voice synthesis.
+Recently, models such as Vevo 1.5/2.0 \cite{zhang2025vevo2} have proposed addressing melody leakage through melody- or prosody-aware tokenizers that explicitly model musical F0 structures.
+While these methods mitigate melody leakage by redesigning the tokenizer, our work focuses on improving melody control within a prompt-based SVS framework by introducing explicit melody inputs and regulated prompt-based conditioning, enabling more accurate and controllable zero-shot singing voice synthesis.